The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 Australian UDI Database (AusUDID)

-We have established the Australian UDI Database (AusUDID) as a repository of medical device UDI information for devices supplied in Australia.
-The data in the AusUDID will link to relevant medical device inclusions in the Australian Register of Therapeutic Goods (ARTG).
+We have established the Australian UDI Database (AusUDID) as a repository of UDI-DIs and related information for devices supplied in Australia.
+The data in the AusUDID links to relevant inclusions in the Australian Register of Therapeutic Goods (ARTG).

-The AusUDID will also allow you to access documents such as the Patient Information Leaflet for a specific device if the sponsor or manufacturer has attached this information for their device.
+The AusUDID allows you to access Patient Information Leaflets for a specific device if the sponsor or manufacturer has attached this information for their device.

 Contact us